biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Folk, R.A., Maassoumi, A.A., Siniscalchi, C.M., Kates, H.R., Soltis, D.E., Soltis, P.S., Belitz, M.B. and Guralnick, R.P. (in press), Phylogenetic diversity and regionalization in the temperate arid zone.
+[Journal of Systematics and Evolution](https://doi.org/10.1111/jse.13077).

   *  Flores-Tolentino, M., Villaseñor, J.L., Ibarra-Manríquez, G., Rodríguez, R.R., Morales-Linares, J. & Dorado, Ó. (2024) The use of ecological niche models improves biogeographic regionalization of the Balsas Depression, Mexico.
 [Journal of Vegetation Science, 35, e13261](https://doi.org/10.1111/jvs.13261).

   * Sánchez-Romero, A., & Aragón-Parada, J. (in press).
 Species richness, endemism and extinction risk evaluation of genus Bursera (Burseraceae) in the Baja California Peninsula.
 [Botanical Sciences, 100](https://doi.org/10.17129/botsci.3467).